(First published 2/2/2023. Last updated 3/26/2026)

 Our cacao is also peeled by hand, which according to the study can cause a significant reduction in pathogens.
 “Mechanical shelling removed an average of 48% of ochratoxin A, while shelling by hand reduced between 50 and 100%.”
 [8] In other words, peeling the seeds by hand can potentially remove all ochratoxin A and be twice as effective as mechanical shelling.

-Is there real reason to be concerned about mold and mycotoxins being in chocolate and cacao?
+Is there really reason to be concerned about mold and mycotoxins being in chocolate and cacao?

 Heavy exposure can cause various health issues, but it doesn’t appear to be a huge concern with chocolate and cacao in general.